 Trevor - Trevor is the owner of Ridesure.
-He has been riding since having a BSA Bantam scrambler at the age of 11, through the age of the Fizzie (1975) on his Garelli Tiger, various 125’s , 250’s through the 70’s and 80’s and so on until the present.
+He started the business in 2003 having stumbled onto the site at Dunsfold.
+He has been riding since having a BSA Bantam scrambler at the age of 11, through the age of the Fizzie (1975) on his Garelli Tiger, various 125’s, 250’s through the 70’s and 80’s and so on until the present.

-In that time (49 years phew) he has done motocross and enduro’s ( too old now though).
+In that time he has dabbled in motocross and enduro’s ( too old now though).
 He has been a Senior Observer in the Institute of Advanced Motorcyclists, RoSPA Gold Advanced Rider as well as DSA Approved and full time Instructor since 2002 after being an aircraft engineer for 28 years.

 Audra - Audra is a partner in Ridesure, she actually learnt to ride and took her test with us in 2003.
 3 years later after riding a GSXR400, a Bandit 400 and three 600 Fazers she qualified to instruct.
 She also runs the office and the novice intro’s are her baby.

 Roy - Roy is one of the stalwarts of Ridesure , having been with us since the beginning.
 He has ridden for the whole of his ( considerably long ) life starting off at 16 in 1974 on his mum’s moped.
 Progressing at 17 to a Matchless 650 with sidecar.
-As a hairy beast he rode and owned all sorts, and now as a hairless one he rides a BMW 1150 GS adventure.
-The Ewan and Charley type.
+As a hairy beast he rode and owned all sorts, and now as a hairless one he rides a BMW 1250 GS adventure.

 Roy is unflappable and great fun as well as very thorough and meticulous.
 Audra says he has the patience of a saint.

 Bryan - Bryan took his full moped test at 16 and then rode for 4 years on motorbikes thinking he had a full licence.
-After discovering the error of his ways he took his motorbike test and has been riding ever since ( 22 years ).
-Bry likes to throw himself in the mud on his TTR600 when he isn’t riding on the road.
+After discovering the error of his ways he took his motorbike test and has been riding ever since.
+Bryan became a fully qualified Instructor in 2010 and is full time.
 He is a really good chef as well as a fully qualified bike instructor so he is always in charge of the Christmas do and Barbecues.

 Andy - Andy was one of our students.
 Since passing his bike test he has taken up track days, lots of them.
 He has a GSXR750 for this pastime and takes it all over Europe.
 He has now just taken up off roading and has been studying the byways from very close up.
 Andy has a laid back character and we are glad to have him as CBT instructor with us.